Rachel Davis - Director of Warwick Enterprise

 Richard Groves - Enterprise Pathway Manager

-I have worked at the University of Warwick for the past seven years and my role, as the Enterprise Pathway Manager, is to create and buld opportunities for innovation and entrepreneurship at Warwick and to support our entrepreneurial students and graduates in developing their enterprise skills, entrepreneurial mind-set and the growth of innovative ideas.
+I have worked at the University of Warwick for the past eight years and my role, as the Enterprise Pathway Manager, is to create and build opportunities for innovation and entrepreneurship at Warwick and to support our entrepreneurial students and graduates in developing their enterprise skills, entrepreneurial mind-set and the growth of innovative ideas.

 Our team offer one-to-one support and guidance for enterprising ideas, access to Warwick’s Innovation District and opportunities for development, funding, mentoring and networking.